 Stable Current Account Deficit Dependent on Remittances from Expatriate Workers

 The current account deficit is likely to remain stable in 2018.
-The trade balance will continue show a large deficit (17% of GDP) because of the moderate increase in the oil price (most imported item) and rising imports triggered by reinvigorated domestic demand.
+The trade balance will continue to show a large deficit (17% of GDP) because of the moderate increase in the oil price (most imported item) and rising imports triggered by reinvigorated domestic demand.
 The depreciation of the local currency against the dollar is expected to continue and to boost export competitiveness.
 The trade deficit will, to a great extent, be offset by increased remittances from expatriate workers, who are mainly United States residents, as well as by excellent tourism performance.

 The Prime Minister Remains Popular Despite Austerity

 After narrowly winning the general elections held on the 25th February 2016 (33 seats out of 63), the Jamaican Labor Party (JLP) and the Prime Minister, Andrew Holness, remain popular.
 One of the reasons for this popularity is the delivery of his key campaign promise to abolish income tax on the lowest-income households, without losing the IMF’s financial support.
-Nevertheless, austerity measures, high crime rates and the still significant unemployment rate are eroding this popular support.
-At the geopolitical level, the government is expected to priorities relations with the United States, its main trading partner and source of remittances from expatriate workers.
+Nevertheless, austerity measures, high crime rates, and the still significant unemployment rate are eroding this popular support.
+At the geopolitical level, the government is expected to priorities relations with the United States, its main trading partner, and source of remittances from expatriate workers.
 The government is also expected to concentrate its efforts on regional co-operation to fight against drug trafficking and high crime levels, which affect the business climate because of the resulting high costs to businesses.